 The connection between this functional-analytic framework and the classical framework is the diffeomorphism

-which descends to the $\bbR$-quotients and extends over the compactifications.
+this descends to the $\bbR$-quotients and extends over the compactifications.
 In particular, the functional-analytic framework is equivalent to the classical framework, and we will elide the distinction between the two.